Home

 Meet Vicki

 I am a Studio Artist at Moshier Community Art Center in Burien, Washington, south of the city of Seattle.
-At Moshier I teach beginning and intermediate wheel throwing classes and hand-building classes for young children.
+At Moshier I teach beginning and intermediate wheel throwing classes, produce my own work, and fire the reduction kiln.

 My work, particularly the surface decoration, is inspired by the colors and textures found in nature (with my love of Japanese and Italian ceramics as a contributing factor).
 I am passionate about, challenged and delighted by, and fulfilled in my work.
 Each piece is unique.